-This course is designed for those interested in becoming an on-court official.
+This training program is designed for those interested in becoming an on-court official.
 The course covers General Principles of officiating, as well as line umpire techniques, voice calls, teamwork and communication.
-The course is a mixture of online theory and on-court practical training.
+The training program is a mixture of online theory and on-court practical training.
 All new line umpire officials are expected to be multi-disciplined within their first 12 months as a court supervisor.
 In addition there will also be an expectation of new officials to complete two days of volunteering at chosen local tournaments.

 Tournaments Map – Where do we have officials?